 Figure 9 shows the variations in the slope reliability index for various WLD coefficients and return periods.
 First of all, the reliability indices increase as the flood return period decreases from 200 to 2 years.
-This increase is due to the corresponding decreases in the water level and the scouring depth: when the flood return period is re-

-- 15 duced from 200 to 2 years, the average scouring depth decreases from 1.25 to 0.86 m.
-However, it was also found that there are only two situations in which the reliability index is greater than 4 (average FS greater than 1.20): for a flood return period of 2 years and for WLD coefficients of 0.4 and 0.5.
-It was found that Chiuliao 1st Levee could undergo slope stability failure even for a design flood return period of only 2 years.
-In fact, - 20 repair and maintenance records for Chiuliao 1st Levee show that this levee has been repaired several times, definitely in 2000 and 2005, and possibly on other occasions.
+This increase is due to the corresponding decreases in the water level and the scouring depth: when the flood return period is reduced from 200 to 2 years, the average scouring depth decreases from 1.25 to 0.86 m.
+However, there are only two situations in which the reliability index is greater than 4 (average FS greater than 1.20): for a flood return period of 2 years and for WLD coefficients of 0.4 and 0.5.
+It was found that Chiuliao First Levee could undergo slope stability failure even for a design flood return period of only 2 years.
+In fact, repair and maintenance records for Chiuliao First Levee show that this levee has been repaired several times, definitely in 2000 and 2005 and possibly on other occasions.